MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ---
 # Removal of the U.S. Federal Common Policy CA certificate from the Microsoft trusted root

 This article discusses the removal of the U.S. Federal Common Policy CA root certificate.
-This article also provides solutions to avoid issues that will occur if enterprises haven't transition to the Federal Common Policy CA G2 root certificate before the removal of the Federal Common Policy CA root certificate from the Microsoft Certificate Trust List that is tentatively scheduled on March 29, 2022.
+This article also provides solutions to avoid issues that will occur if enterprises haven't transition to the Federal Common Policy CA G2 root certificate before the removal of the Federal Common Policy CA root certificate from the Microsoft Certificate Trust List (CTL).

+A Microsoft Root Certificate Update is scheduled to be released on the third Tuesday of one of the months between March, 22, 2022 and August 23, 2022.

 > [!Note]
-> The root certificate that's being removed by the Microsoft Root Certificate Update is named "Federal Common Policy CA" and is commonly referred to as the "G1" root certificate even though "G1" does appear in the certificate name.
+> The root certificate that's being removed by the Microsoft Root Certificate Update is named "Federal Common Policy CA" and is commonly referred to as the "G1" root certificate even though "G1" does not appear in the certificate name.
 >
 > The root certificate that replaces the "G1" root certificate is named "Federal Common Policy CA G2" and is commonly referred to as the "G2" root certificate.